lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The requirements clearly state that this extra step appears only when we’re buying a student ticket valid in all the zones.

-It is not supposed to be shown when the ticket is valid only in the first zone.
+It is not supposed to be displayed for a first zone only ticket.

-It means we need to introduce the second path in the graph a lot earlier, starting all the way from the “Zones” node, not just the “Tariffs” node.
+It means we need to introduce the second path in the graph a lot earlier, starting all the way from “Zones”, not just “Tariffs”.

 To do so, we are going to duplicate the “Tariffs” node.